Physiotherapy BSc (Hons)

 David joined the university in 2012 after graduating from the Sports Therapy programme.
 He works as a sessional lecturer on the Physiotherapy and Occupational Therapy programmes and leads modules in Healthy Lifestyle and Human Biology.
 David also works within the McClelland Health and Wellbeing Centre, providing placement opportunities for Physiotherapy students within student led clinics and exercise classes.

 Rachel joined the University in 2013 after working clinically for 13 years as a physiotherapist.
 She has worked predominantly in the NHS with patients with musculoskeletal disorders, but has also worked in private practice, overseas and in industrial and occupational health settings.
-Her other main area of academic interest is acupuncture, which I teach at a post-graduate level to practising physiotherapists.
+Her other main area of academic interest is acupuncture, which she taught at a post-graduate level to practising physiotherapists.

 Becky qualified as Physiotherapist from Kings College London in 2003.
 In her first job she rotated through a range of specialities and very quickly realised she preferred working within the acute inpatient setting.
 Becky completed extended rotations within acute inpatient specialities such as neuro, respiratory and elderly care.
 It was then that she specialised into cardiovascular respiratory resulting in experience across a range of specialities within cardiovascular respiratory physiotherapy over the years, such as critical care and surgery.